ivogt161/isogeny/README.txt

 The data files are in the subfolder data:

-- The files gl2_N.txt contains data of all subgroups of GL_2(Z/NZ) in the form [label]: [generators].
-This data is generated from Drew Sutherland's data on subgroups of GL_2(Z/2^nZ) for n <= 6 that can be found at http://math.mit.edu/~drew/gl_2_full.tar.
+- The files gl2_N.txt contains data of all subgroups of GL_2(Z/NZ) in the form [label]: [generators] for N = ell^n with ell = 2 or 3 and n<=5.
+The data file for ell = 2 and n=6 is too large to store on GitHub, and so must be generated to use.
+This data is generated from Drew Sutherland's data on subgroups of GL_2(Z/ell^nZ) that can be found at http://math.mit.edu/~drew/gl_2_full.tar.
 All labeling of groups is consistent with those labels.
 The file used to generate these data files is parse_drew_data.py from the auxiliary code folder.

 - The files label_N_cosets.txt contain lists of coset representative for the group with that label inside of GL_2(Z/NZ).
 The file used to generate these data files is coset_reps.py from the auxiliary code folder.